 Jamoy didn’t follow.

 Minutes passed before Abdul re-emerged with a severely pissed Marissa at his heels.
 She was cursing him.
-Something about treating her as a child, being unfair.
+Something about treating her like a child, being unfair.
 She wanted him to return her things and she wanted to stay.

 His eyes lifted then.
 She wanted to stay with him?
 But Abdul wasn’t having it.
 He gripped her arm and tugged her along.